mpdf/mpdf.github.io/fonts-languages/automatic-font-selection.md

 the base, see the \Mpdf\Ucdn class

-Using `autoScriptToLang`, mPDF detects text runs based on Unicode script block; using the values in `config_script2lang.php` it then encloses the text run within a span tag with the appropriate language attribute.
+Using `autoScriptToLang`, mPDF detects text runs based on Unicode script block; using the values in `\Mpdf\ScriptToLang` it then encloses the text run within a span tag with the appropriate language attribute.
 For many scripts, the language cannot be determined: see the example above which recognises Cyrillic script and marks it up using `und-Cyrl`, which is a valid IETF tag, coding for language="undetermined", script="Cyrillic".